Jonathan-Smith-99/protofolio/dev_tracker.md

   - In this case, cloudflare uses wrangler to deploy the project, and since Cloudflare is a bit different than a typical dev environment, a few more things need to be set up.
 In the terminal you should see an error that says, Error: No route matches URL "/cdn-cgi/mf/reload" (404).
 Fixing this will be the next step.

 ### Setting up all the Cloudflare stuff
+- Check if you have wrangler installed by running **wrangler --version**.
+If you don't have it installed, run **npm install -g wrangler**.
+This will install wrangler globally.
+Check out the [wrangler docs](https://developers.cloudflare.com/workers/cli-wrangler/install-update) for more info.
+-